Purpose

 Collecting evidence

 To document their thinking and ideas, ākonga are encouraged to build digital folders at the start of the year to add to and curate throughout development.
-Teachers should make sure that ākonga will collate evidence to meet the requirements of the standard.
+Teachers should make sure that ākonga collate evidence to meet the requirements of the standard.
 Collecting evidence at the time of development will ensure sufficient supporting evidence is available to be assessed and will be a true representation of the practice and process.

 Possible contexts